JoachimStanislaus/Tele_Sheet_bot/README.md

 python Tele_Sheet_bot.py
 ```
 This isn't recommend.
 Use something like screen to hold the Bot. screen -S SheetBot Then just retype the command and you are finished!

+## Contributing
+please email me @ joachimtan00@gmail.com first to discuss what you would like to change.